Boston Marathon: 2020: Cancellation

 Due to the COVID-19 pandemic, the 2020 Boston Marathon was initially rescheduled from April 20 to September 14.
-It was the first postponement in the more than 100 year uninterrupted history of the event.
+It was the first postponement in the more than 100-year uninterrupted history of the event.

 On May 28, 2020, it was announced that the rescheduled marathon set for September 14 was canceled.
 Boston Mayor Marty Walsh said of the decision to cancel the race, "There's no way to hold this usual race format without bringing large numbers of people into close proximity.
 While our goal and our hope was to make progress in containing the virus and recovering our economy, this kind of event would not be responsible or realistic on September 14 or any time this year."

 Runners were issued full refunds of entry fees.
 Organizers later staged a "virtual alternative" in September 2020 as the 124th running of the marathon.
-This was the second time that the format of the marathon was modified, the first having been in 1918, when the race was changed from a marathon to a military relay race (ekiden) because of World War I.
+This was the second time the marathon's format was modified, the first having been in 1918, when the race was changed from a marathon to a military relay race (ekiden) because of World War I.

 2021: Rescheduled to October

 On October 28, 2020, the B.A.A. announced that the 2021 edition of the marathon would not be held in April; organizers stated that they hoped to stage the event later in the year, possibly in the autumn.
 In late January 2021, organizers announced October 11 as the date for the marathon, contingent upon road races being allowed in Massachusetts at that time.
 In March, organizers announced that the field would be limited to 20,000 runners.
-The race was the fourth of the five World Marathon Majors held in 2021; all the events in the series were run in the space of six weeks between late September and early November.
+The race was the fourth of the five World Marathon Majors held in 2021; all events in the series were run within six weeks between late September and early November.
 In 2021, the B.A.A. also offered a virtual alternative to the in-person race to be completed anytime between 8–10 October.